sebastianhaberey/easyborg/README.md

 ### Archive

-With Easyborg you can create a snapshot in each configured **archive repository** whenever you want.
+With Easyborg you create a snapshot in each configured **archive repository** whenever you want.
 For example if you decide to tidy up your _Documents_ folder, a resonable strategy would be:

 1. Delete all files you want to get rid of (especially big files)
 2. Archive the remaining files using _easyborg archive_
 3. Delete all files you want to keep but don't need for your daily work

-That way, you can start with a nice clean slate and still have all the documents you might need for later reference stored in your archive repositories.
-Even if you accidentally deleted anything useful in step 1, you can still restore it using your backup repositories.
+That way, you start with a nice clean slate and still have all the documents you might need for later reference stored away in your archive repositories.
 Of course you can follow a different approach.
 It's up to you what to archive and when.

 > **NOTE** Archive snapshots are never pruned automatically.
 If you want to delete an archive snapshot, use _easyborg